iancollinge/vinyl-island-project/README.md

 ## Introduction

 This project is the final submission for the QA DevOps bootcamp.
 The app is served through a CI/CD pipeline to the end user.
 Microsoft Azure VMs were used to maintain the pipeline.
-The following sections of this document will go through the development stages of the app and the pipeline.
+These sections document each of the stages and processes completed.

 ---